TelegramBots/book/src/Migration-Guide-to-Version-21.x.md

 When you assign those events, polling starts automatically, you don't have anything to do.
 Polling will stop when you remove (`-=`) your events, or when you cancel the [global cancellation token](#global-cancellation-token-v212)

-You can also use `await bot.DropPendingUpdateAsync()` before setting those events in order to ignore past updates.
+You can also use `await bot.DropPendingUpdatesAsync()` before setting those events in order to ignore past updates.

 The [Console example project](https://github.com/TelegramBots/Telegram.Bot.Examples/tree/master/Console) has been updated to demonstrate these events.